farisachugthai/ipython/docs/source/reference.rst

 To see the options IPython accepts before startup, run ``ipython --help``.
 For more verbose output, consider running ``ipython --help-all``.

-.. admonition:: To use the %page magic, ensure that the $PAGER env var is set.

-   This variable is set by default on Unix-like systems where rendering text in a terminal is more common; however, it typically is not set on Windows.

 Help all
 --------